geraldaddey/geraldaddey/README.md

 - Currently, I'm involved with **RubyonRails** and **Vuejs** for web development.
 - I am constantly exploring ways to integrate AI technologies into projects to enhance user experiences and drive innovation.
 - I love contributing to open-source projects every now and then.
 - I'm eager to collaborate on exciting projects across various domains.
-No challenge is too big—I thrive on learning and embracing new technologies!
+No challenge is too big.
+I thrive on learning and picking up new stuff too!
 - Let's connect!
 Shoot me a [mail](mailto:geraldaddey@yahoo.com) or find me on [LinkedIn](https://www.linkedin.com/in/geraldaddey/).